Origin Story #3: Part 1

 “What?”
 She asks with a puzzled look on her face.

-“If I was there, I would have, but even though she has my face, she can’t use my gift…” She says, her excitement building as she tries to sit up. “…because she needed my face to be on the surveillance tape to frame me for the robbery!”
+“If I was there, I would have used it, but even though mimic can use my face, she can’t use my gift…” She says, her excitement building as she tries to sit up. “…because she needed my face to be on the surveillance tape to frame me for the robbery!”